 - Training is key: Definitely aim to have a few special training sessions for your attendees with any accessibility needs, their aides, and any community partners prior to your actual event.
 This way, everyone can become familiar with the platform functionality, the floor plan layout, the movement needed, and can see overall expectations.

 - Using the 'Get' feature: Assign a volunteer to help your user move around the event space by using the 'get' feature.
 The 'get' feature' allows Event Hosts to invite users to tables without needing them to double click themselves.
 Check out this article for how to use the 'get' feature!

 The user does need to accept the notice they get from the Event Host that actually moves them to the other table.
 The user would also need to navigate to the elevator on their own.

 Be My Eyes is a program that assists visually impaired individuals with video calls that you could consider using.

 - Opt for contrasting colours: Contrasting colours help guests visually.
-You can use contrasting colours for a Custom Floor Plan, Sponsor Banner images, and the Event Image.
+You can use contrasting colours for a Custom Floor Plan, Content Banner images, and the Event Image.